Berat03/dusa_website/README.md

 ## Project Introduction

-The current [DUSA](https://speleologicalassociation.webspace.durham.ac.uk/) (Durham University Speleodgy Assoccisation) website is a bit lackluster, has not been updated for a while due to it being inconvneitnent to update and doesn't present club activities in a manner that promotes the club.
-This project is creating a new website (with the permission of the DUSA executives) , with all the functionality tailored for their specific needs.
+The current [DUSA](https://speleologicalassociation.webspace.durham.ac.uk/) (Durham University Speleology Association) website has become outdated, lacking in dynamic updates and effective presentation of club activities.
+With approval from DUSA executives, this project sets out to create a new, tailored website.
+I aim to address these issues directly, creating a website that more accurately reflects the club and facilitates easy content management.

 ## Objectives